-Mon-Thu: 5:45 am - 8:00 pm
+Mon-Fri: 1:00 pm - 8:00 pm

-Fri: 5:45 am - 10:00 pm Sat: 2:00 - 9:00 pm
+Sat: 2:00 pm - 9:00 pm

 NOTE: CYS Programs are closed on all Federal Holidays, the Friday after Thanksgiving, and twice a year for Professional Development (the Friday before Memorial Day and the Friday before Columbus Day).
+Hours are subject to change when there are post delays or closures.
+When this occurs, please check FaceBook for updates and programming changes.